-Now, after spending the past 6-years raising my 5-year old son and 6-year old daughter, I have learned yet another lesson…the foundation of an education begins as soon as a child starts learning.
-And so I began to wonder, why not give children their ultimate teacher (nature) in their early years by creating a nature preschool in the Comox Valley?
-I saw no reason not to!
+Now, after spending the past 7-years raising my 6-year old son and 7-year old daughter, I have learned yet another lesson…the foundation of an education begins as soon as a child starts learning.
+And so I began to wonder, why not give children their ultimate teacher (nature) in their early years (3-5 years old) by creating a nature preschool in the Comox Valley?
+I saw every reason to do so!

 Pacific Rim Early Childhood Institute Inc.; ECE

 As a child I was blessed with a mother who taught me to notice and celebrate the little things happening in nature around us all the time.
 I was also fortunate to live in many places across Canada, always in spots with lots of big wild spaces to spend hours exploring.

 When I became a mother (11 years ago now!), it was amazing to see the wonder of nature again through my sons’ eyes.
 I was reminded of the insatiable desire children have to learn everything about the world around them.